tytydraco/yessleep/out/My_wife_cries_at_11pm_every_night.md

 Ellen and I have been married three years now, and we have a beautiful eight-month-old daughter named Zoe.
 I like to think we’re the picture of a happy family—weekend trips to the park, family dinners, and bedtime stories every night.

 Ellen has been everything I ever wanted in a partner: loving, supportive, and devoted to our family.
-I think we’ve been in love since our first *coffee date*, and having Zoe has only strengthened our relationship.
+I think we’ve been in love since our first "coffee" *date*, and having Zoe has only strengthened our relationship.

-But this peculiar fact has always weighed on me, and it’s something I still, after everything, can’t make sense of.
+But this peculiar trait of hers has always weighed on me, and it’s something I still, after everything, can’t make sense of.
 Every night at 11 p.m, Ellen is in a locked bathroom and crying.

-When she returns, her eyes are a little red, but she smiles and insists everything is fine.
+When she returns, her eyes are red and puffy, but she smiles and insists everything is fine.

 The truth is I can’t quite remember exactly when it started, but I’m almost sure I first noticed it a couple weeks after we moved into the new house.
 Looking back, maybe it did start around then.